Wind Direction on the Shimanami Kaido: A Tailwind Guide for Cyclists

 Wind forecasts made easy with “Windy”

 For checking wind forecasts, the web service “Windy.com” (also available as a smartphone app) is extremely useful.
-It provides highly accurate wind direction forecasts using meteorological prediction models, and you can access this for free.
+It provides highly accurate wind direction forecasts using meteorological prediction models, and you can access it for free.
 Around the Shimanami Kaido, the wind patterns are shown in visually intuitive graphics, making it perfect for pre-trip planning.
 The service supports both Japanese and English, so it’s easy for travelers from overseas to use as well.

 [Screenshot] Wind on the Shimanami Kaido: Checking wind forecasts with Windy